particleist/inventingcarrots/inventing_carrots_merged.md

 A further relevant implication of a bad programming is a waste of resources.
 With these we mean not only the time spent by the enthusiasts, but also directly the costs in terms of disk space, CPU,...
-Gains from optimization and good programming culture can be quantifiable on the order of 100 kEuro.
+Gains from optimization and good programming culture can be quantifiable on the order of 1 MEuro.
 Given the shortage on resources often referred to by the computing team, these practical arguments can have a non-negligible impact on the life of our Collaboration.